fdamani/animal-behavior/semi-parametric/README.txt

 4/10

+	- seems like beta estiamtion is working. but confirm also plot sigmoid(beta). why isnt it plotting?

 	- for now, lets not learn the scale parameter. set it to a reasonable value (we will cross-validate this value w.r.t.
 ELBO)
 			- mean-field implies underestimation of posterior correlation implying high scale parameter